Welcome to New Concepts

 Welcome

-While the Newsletter will primarily focus on the Wasatch Front, we’ll also cover broader national topics — including the economy, interest rates, and other issues and events that can impact Utah multifamily housing.
+While New Concepts will primarily focus on the Wasatch Front, we’ll also cover broader national topics — including the economy, interest rates, and other issues and events that can impact Utah multifamily housing.

-This section of the Newsletter is intended to be a more personal and practical look at the multifamily real estate business through my experience, observations, and industry relationships.
+This section of New Concepts is intended to be a more personal and practical look at the multifamily real estate business through my experience, observations, and industry relationships.
 In it, I’ll share articles, interviews, market commentary, economic trends, and industry discussions that I believe are important to apartment owners and investors here in Utah.

 Over the course of a 40-year career in commercial real estate, I’ve had the opportunity to work as an investor, lender, broker, asset manager, and principal in virtually every phase of the business.
 I’ve been involved in closing of more than 2,000 properties with transactional volume exceeding $800 million.
 Nearly all of that experience has centered around distressed, underperforming, or value-add real estate.